emman25/job-project/README.md

 # job-project
-import database
-open your mongodb compass
-connect to your local connect
+1. import the collections in the collection directory to your local mongodb

 ## Installation
 #run backend